 Glucose on the other hand is also associated with many of these issues but does so using a different mechanism – glucose disrupts our hormone regulation by causing our blood sugar levels to spike suddenly.

-Once we understand these important differences, we are now ready to make the smarter food choices that let us continue to enjoy dessert using the next two sugar hacks.
+Once we understand these important differences, we are now ready to make the smarter food choices that let us continue to enjoy dessert using the next two PCOS sugar hacks.

 2. Use Glucose Based Sweeteners

 In a head to head comparison of these two sweet tasting compounds, glucose is clearly the lesser of two evils.
 While too much glucose all at once can totally mess with our hormone regulation, at least our bodies are well adapted to process this essential source of energy.
 The same can’t be said for fructose of course…

-With this knowledge in mind it’s smarter to only use glucose based sweeteners like brown rice syrup (aka rice malt syrup), corn syrup (not to be confused with high fructose corn syrup of course), and dextrose.
+With this knowledge in mind, when making desserts it’s smarter to use glucose based sweeteners like brown rice syrup (aka rice malt syrup), corn syrup (not to be confused with high fructose corn syrup of course), and dextrose.
 Brown rice syrup is often my go to sweetener for many of the recipes in my PCOS Dessert Cookbook but this can be directly substituted for corn syrup since they’re so similar.

 One of the things that really catches women by surprise during my free 30 Day PCOS Diet Challenge is that unlike many other “healthy eating” proponents, I recommend women with PCOS completely avoid even the most “natural” sources of sugar like honey, maple syrup, and coconut sugar, because they all contain a lot of fructose.
 There are a couple of caveats to this which I explain here.

 And in case you’re ever wondering, agave syrup is the absolute worst coming in at a whopping 85% fructose so don’t be fooled by clever marketing!